-Business development facilities -- Publicly or nonprofit owned
+• Business Development Facilities -- Publicly or nonprofit owned

-Funding may be used for up to 50% of the costs for renovations/upfit of buildings owned by public or nonprofit organizations for use as a professional office space for individuals and small businesses, for technology or business services sector satellite offices, or for small scale production/manufacturing businesses.
+Funding may be used for up to 50% of the costs for acquisition and/or renovations/upfit of buildings owned by public or nonprofit organizations that support multiple businesses, commerce activities and/or entrepreneurs or a significant number of new jobs.
+This may include small-scall production/manufacturing businesses, office space for individuals and small businesses, technology or business services satellite office locations.
 Funding consideration for property intended as a mixed-use development will be given for the portion of the property that is targeted for the Commission's priority interests.
 Funding consideration in this category will be limited to grant awards of up to \$500,000.

-Applicants are required to submit a feasibility study, or similar analysis, that demonstrates market demand and feasibility of the facility operations to be sustainable.
-A business plan and operating pro-forma must be provided showing how the facility will become revenue positive within a reasonable period after construction is complete.
+Applicants are required to submit a feasibility study, or similar analysis, that demonstrates the market demand and feasibility of the facility operations to be sustainable.
+A business plan and operating pro-forma must be provided showing how the facility will become revenue positive within a reasonable period after construction.